 Table of Contents

-GeneratePress was my first choice because it shared the same value as Genesis used to.
+GeneratePress was my first choice because it shared the same value as Genesis used to do.
 That is — Lightweight and performance.
-The default free theme’s page size is just 7.5kb and scores 100% on the Google PageSpeed Insights.
+The default free theme’s page size is just 7.5kb and scores 100% on Google PageSpeed Insights.

 With the premium version, you get more flexibility to customize your theme with pre-made starter sites from Site Library, Theme Builder with Dynamic Block Elements, advanced hook system to customize your site without affecting your performance.

 Premium plans are quite affordable starting at just $50 per year with 500 sites, which is more than enough to run a small agency.
 The Site Library that comes with the premium plan is enough to replace the page builders and build any type of niche website.